Before You Start

 Binance.US can grab investors’ attention with lower fees than many other cryptocurrency exchanges, but we’d recommend paying a bit more for added transparency.

-Despite those benefits, Binance.US is much less transparent than many competitor exchanges when it comes to security, storage options, and customer assistance.
+Despite those benefits, Binance.US offers limited crypto options and is much less transparent than many competitor exchanges when it comes to security, storage options, and customer assistance.
 For most long-term, retirement-minded investors, we’d recommend sticking with exchanges such as Coinbase or Gemini, which are much more transparent about these key operations.

 Pros and Cons of Binance.US